 Cuisine in Lhasa

-A feast of the gods!
-That''s what waiting for you in Lhasa!
-A mix of healthy and delicious cuisines honed and perfected through years in the clay pots of Tibet, read first and then have a taste of the food in Lhasa ...
+Tibet cuisine is a feast of the gods!
+That's what waiting for you in Lhasa.
+A mix of healthy and delicious cuisines honed and perfected through years in the clay pots of Tibet, read first and then have a taste of the food in Lhasa. ...

 Lhasa, the heart of Tibet, a tapestry of wonders and beauty, but how did this peaceful paradise came to be?
 Who lead to the creation of the land of the gods? ...